Michigan Porch

 The rules of Michigan's outdoors, explained.

 The official regulations are dense and they change every year.
-These hubs explain them the way a neighbor would — seasons, licenses, limits, and the laws everyone must know — and every page ends with a signpost to the official source.
+These hubs explain them the way a neighbor would — seasons, licenses, limits, and the laws everyone must know — and every page ends with a link to the official source.
 Michigan Porch explains; the DNR decides.

 Hunting